juliemturner/juliemturner.github.io/content/post/sharepoint-datetime/index.md

   - Server 2016
   - REST
   - JavaScript
-SEO:
+seo:
-  title: "How to work with SharePoint datetime localization in javascript"
+  title: How to work with SharePoint datetime localization/timezones in JavaScript
+  description: SharePoint stores all its date/time fields in UTC time.
+How do you deal with localizing that data when writing client-side solutions in JavaScript/TypeScript.
 aliases: ["/2017/04/sharepoint-time-is-not-your-time-is-not-their-time/"]
 bigimg: [{src: "clock.png", desc: ""}]
 ---